stevearrants/style/docs/headings.md

 Ask co-workers what keywords they would expect to use.
 Ask end users.
 What you're calling the subject of your page might not be what your users are calling it.
-While our Help files use a full-text search, Window, OneDrive, and Confluence rely more on exact matches.
+While our Help files use a full-text search, Windows Server and Confluence rely more on exact matches.
 Pay special attention to keywords and search terms for you headings.

 Optimize the content